K010208/AI-Vision-Quality-Inspection/README.md

 - Inference Speed: Measured in frames per second (FPS) on CPU
 - Model Size: Calculated in megabytes (MB)
-- Real-time Detection: Demonstrated using bounding box visualization and screen recording
+- Real-time Detection: Demonstrated using bounding box visualization and screen recording The Faster R-CNN detector was implemented and trained from scratch without pretrained weights.
+Inference was benchmarked on CPU using a 512×512 input, achieving ~1.25 FPS, which aligns with expected Faster R-CNN performance on non-accelerated hardware
 This task demonstrates the balance between accuracy, inference speed, and model size in a custom detection pipeline.

 ---